The Northman: Tie-in media

-A 160-page book written by Simon Abrams and Eggers about the film's production and research, titled The Northman: A Call to the Gods, was originally scheduled to be released on September 6, 2022, but was later pushed back to November 8.
+A 160-page book written by Simon Abrams about the film's production and research, titled The Northman: A Call to the Gods, was published on November 8, 2022.

 Release

 Theatrical

 The Northman was originally scheduled to be released on April 8, 2022, but was later pushed back to April 22.
 It was distributed by Focus Features in United States and by Universal Pictures internationally.
-Special screenings were held in several cities worldwide ahead of the theatrical release: in Stockholm at Rigoletto Cinema on March 28, in Hamburg at Astor Film Lounge on March 30, in Rome at Cinema Troisi on April 1, in London at Odeon Luxe Leicester Square on April 5 and in Belfast at Cineworld on April 6.
+Special screenings were held in several cities worldwide ahead of the theatrical release: in Stockholm at Rigoletto Cinema on March 28, in Hamburg at Astor Film Lounge on March 30, in Rome at Cinema Troisi on April 1, in London at Odeon Luxe Leicester Square on April 5, and in Belfast at Cineworld on April 6.
 The world premiere took place in Los Angeles at TCL Chinese Theatre on April 18.
 Wide releases began early in some countries: on April 13 in Denmark, Norway and Sweden; on April 14 in Czech Republic, Ecuador, Iceland, Mexico, Montenegro, Netherlands, Serbia, Slovakia, Slovenia and Uruguay; and on April 15 in the United Kingdom and Lithuania.